6 Science Experiments for Kids with Candies!

 Yum!
-Candies…one of the most favorite confectioneries of children.
-And some adults, including yours truly.
+Candies…one of the most favorite confectioneries of both children and adults.
 Jelly beans, M&Ms, and the fascinating Pop Rocks teleport adults to childhood and children to an oasis that we’ve all been to at some point in life.
-However, candies aren’t just useful when we toss them in our mouths and feel their elixir cascade down our throats.
+However, candies aren’t just useful when we toss them in our mouths and feel a flood of flavours down our throats.
 Nope.
-You, a responsible parent who somehow ended up with a bag of candies (we aren’t judging you for having a secret stash from Halloween), now have to help your kid with their science experiments for the school fair.
+You, a responsible parent who somehow ended up with a bag of candies, now have to help your kid with their science project experiments for the school fair.
 How do you do that?

-- Wrap a piece of paper around the mentor tube in a way that the paper acts as a conduit when you upend the mentos container.
+- Wrap a piece of paper around the mentor tube in a way that the paper acts as a channel when you upend the mentos container.

 - Open the cap of the soda you bought, ideally Diet Coke.